How does inflation affect insurance in Canada?

 Just because inflation is on the rise, doesn't mean you need to settle.
 Compare home insurance quotes from Canada's top providers to find your lowest rate today.

-How can I protect myself from the rising price of insurance?
+How can I protect myself against rising insurance premiums?

 While there’s not much you can do to fight inflation, there are things within your control that can help to reduce your insurance costs.
 Consider these tips to reduce the amount you pay for insurance: